Computer history - 1966

 US President Lyndon Johnson signed the Freedom of Information Act into law on July 4, 1966.

-Joseph Weizenbaum of MIT wrote a program called ELIZA that made the computer act as a psychotherapist in 1966.
+Joseph Weizenbaum of MIT (Massachusetts Institute of Technology) wrote a program called ELIZA that made the computer act as a psychotherapist in 1966.
+It became one of the first programs to introduce AI (artificial intelligence) to the general public.

-IBM researcher Robert H. Dennard invents DRAM (dynamic random access memory) cells, one-transistor memory cells that store each single bit of information as an electrical charge in an electronic circuit.
-The technology permits major increases in memory density, and is widely adopted throughout the industry where it remains in widespread use today.
+IBM researcher Robert H. Dennard invented DRAM (dynamic random-access memory) cells, one-transistor memory cells that store every bit of information as an electrical charge in an electronic circuit.
+The technology permitted major increases in memory density and was widely adopted throughout the industry, where it remains in widespread use today.

 New computer products and services introduced in 1966

-The programming language BCPL was created in 1966.
+The programming language BCPL (Basic Combined Programming Language) was created in 1966.

 Honeywell released the Honeywell 416 and Honeywell 516 minicomputers in 1966.

-Staring in 1966, the Turing Award (from Alan Turing) is given annually by the ACM (Association for Computing Machinery) to a person for technical contributions to the computing community.
+Starting in 1966, the Turing Award (from Alan Turing) was given annually by the ACM (Association for Computing Machinery) to a person for technical contributions to the computing community.

 IBM announced the "Electric" Composer and Magnetic Tape "Electric" Composer for cold-type composition.